-- (a) When designing the diaper changing area keep in mind that children cannot be left unattended for even a moment.
+- (a) When designing the diaper changing area keep in mind that children on a change table cannot be left unattended for even a moment.
 Everything the caregiver might need to complete the change should be within reach. - (b) The space should be separated from activity areas by a low gate or other partition 75 cm to 90 cm high to protect children from potential harm.